-Warrants to purchase 2,750,000 shares of our common stock.
+The Offering Common stock offered by us shares Warrants offered by us Warrants to purchase shares of our common stock.
 This prospectus supplement also relates to the offering of the shares of our common stock issuable upon exercise of the warrants.

-15,175,479 shares (assuming none of the warrants issued in this offering are exercised).

-Our business and an investment in our securities include significant risks.
+Common stock to be outstanding after this offering shares (assuming none of the warrants issued in this offering are exercised).
+Risk Factors Our business and an investment in our securities include significant risks.
 See "Risk Factors" beginning on page S-6.

-We intend to use the net proceeds from the sale of securities under this prospectus supplement to fund our research and development efforts, and for general corporate purposes, including working capital.
+Use of proceeds We intend to use the net proceeds from the sale of securities under this prospectus supplement to fund our research and development efforts, and for general corporate purposes, including working capital.
 We may also use a portion of the net proceeds from this sale to acquire or invest in complementary businesses, technologies, product candidates or other intellectual property, although we have no present commitments or agreements to do so.
 See "Use of Proceeds" on page S-33.

-Our common stock is listed on the NASDAQ Global Market under the trading symbol "MNOV."
+Listing Our common stock is listed on the NASDAQ Global Market under the trading symbol "MNOV."
 There is no established public trading market for the offered warrants and we do not expect a market to develop.
 In addition, we do not intend to apply for listing of the warrants on any securities exchange.